debabratapruseth/AI-Financial-Digital-Twin/README.md

 It also reports the best action separately for loss, LCR, cash, operational resilience, customer impact, and balanced resilience.
 It does not claim a universal best action.

-Combined actions are passed together into one `ScenarioEngine.run()` call.
-Their improvements are never calculated by adding independent action results.

-Action costs are incomplete.
-The prototype must not claim economic ROI unless all relevant costs and monetised benefits are modelled.

 ## Master notebook guide